 - Avoid driving for several hours after the test until you can see clearly again.

 Cataracts cannot be treated with medication or corrected with glasses.
-When it has progressed and impairs your vision to a degree where it negatively affects your daily life, the only effective treatment is to surgically remove the cloudy lens and replace it with an implant, a so-called intraocular lens (IOL).
+When they are progressed and impair your vision to a degree where it negatively affects your daily life, the only effective treatment is to surgically remove the cloudy lens and replace it with an implant, a so-called intraocular lens (IOL).

 Surgical treatment is very effective in restoring sight.
 Most patients decide to undergo the surgery when this eye disease interferes with their ability to perform normal daily activities, such as reading or driving at night.
 You should take your time to consider the benefits and risks of the surgery.

 However, modern cataract surgery is one of the safest and most effective surgical procedures performed today.
 In the past two decades, the number of surgeries performed to correct this ocular disease have increased rapidly in European countries.
 Therefore, the procedure has developed to a very high standard.
 Over 20 million cataract surgeries are performed worldwide every year, producing excellent visual outcomes.
 It is up to you and your ophthalmologist to decide whether surgery is right for you.

 If you choose not to undergo surgery right away, your ophthalmologist may recommend follow-up exams to see if the disease is progressing.